jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 * Enter the command "test3".
 All 3 tests will fail.

 ### Getting the User Controller Tests to Pass
+* Enter the command "sh testc.sh".
+Several of the tests will fail due to the undefined method sign_in, and others will fail due to missing routes.
-* Automatically provide Devise test controller helpers, the setup_universal actions, and the teardown_universal actions to all controller tests.
+* Automatically provide Devise test controller helpers (which provide the method sign_in), the setup_universal actions, and the teardown_universal actions to all controller tests.
 Edit the file test/test_helper.rb and add the following lines before the Capybara section:
 ```
 ##############################
 # BEGIN: controller test setup